jamesfmackenzie/jamesfmackenzie.github.io/_posts/2015-01-03-download-pocket-videos-to-your-pc.md

 layout: post
 title: Download Pocket Videos to Your PC
 date: '2015-01-03 00:47:50'
+summary: As mentioned before, I want to automatically extract the video from my Pocketed content and sync it to my phone.
+To achieve this, I’m going to ...
 tags: [Automation, Productivity, Lifehacks, Programming, Web Development]
 ---